Fusiturricula enae

 Fusiturricula enae is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

+The shell has a spindle-like form, and a pale horn color.
+The colour between each "spiral" is pale chestnut brown.
+The first "spirals" are cusp-like, and the following become increasingly more rounded and elongated.
 The shell grows to a length of 24 mm.

 Distribution

 This species occurs in the demersal zone of the Caribbean Sea and off Puerto Rico at depths between 500 m and 550 m.